-At March 31, 2018, our highest valued brands were Monistat, Summer's Eve, BC/Goody's, Fleet and DenTek, comprising 61.1% of the intangible assets value within the OTC Healthcare segments.
-The Comet, Chore Boy, and Spic and Span brands comprised all of the intangible assets value within the Household Cleaning segment.
+At March 31, 2019 the brands with the highest carrying value were Monistat, Summer's Eve, BC/Goody's, DenTek and Fleet, comprising 61.8% of our total intangible assets value.

 Goodwill and intangible assets comprise substantially all of our assets.
 Goodwill represents the excess of the purchase price over the fair value of assets acquired and liabilities assumed in a business combination.
 Intangible assets generally represent our tradenames, brand names and patents.
 When we acquire a brand, we are required to make judgments regarding the value assigned to the associated intangible assets, as well as their respective useful lives.
 Management considers many factors both prior to and after the acquisition of an intangible asset in determining the value, as well as the useful life, assigned to each intangible asset that we acquire or continue to own and promote.